Yale-BIM/f21-assignments/assignment-1/README.md

 ### Tasks

 1. Edit the title of the README.md at the top-level of your repository to add your name.
-That is, change "# CPSC-459/559 Fall 2019.
-Assignments" to "# CPSC-459/559 Fall 2019.
+That is, change "# CPSC-459/559 Fall 2020.
+Assignments" to "# CPSC-459/559 Fall 2020.
 Assignments - \<name\>" where \<name\> is your full name.
-Commit the file and push to your remote GitLab repository.
+Commit the file and push to your remote GitHub repository.

-	> After pushing, you should be able to see the change in the README.md within the GitLab web interface.
+	> After pushing, you should be able to see the change in the README.md within the GitHub web interface.

 2. Create a pdf report for this assignment using this [template](https://www.overleaf.com/latex/templates/assignment-template-for-yale-cpsc-459-559/nbysxxygbysk) in Overleaf.

 	* Change the header of the template to add your name, id, email.
 Update the assignment number (i.e., change "X" for "1").
-	* Once you've pushed your assignment to your own repository in GitLab, add the commit hash of your repository to the report (e.g., add it below the title).
+	* Once you've pushed your assignment to your own repository in GitHub, add the commit hash of your repository to the report (e.g., add it below the title).
 	* Export the report to `pdf` and upload to Canvas.